bekk/bekk-christmas/post/react/custom-hooks.md

   About a year ago, Sophie Alpert and Dan Abramov presented one of the most exciting new features in React: Hooks.
-Release 16.8 introduced several alternatives that can be used directly (e.g. `useState`, `useEffect` and some others), but also provided the possibility to create your very own Hooks – Custom Hooks.
+Release 16.8 introduced several alternatives that can be used directly (e.g. `useState`, `useEffect` and some others), but also provided the possibility to create your very own hooks – Custom Hooks.
 links:
   - title: Alpert & Abramov intro-video to Hooks